Categories

 With each change they made, the website became more standard, more typical, more like other sites.

-This process is to be expected sometimes with clients who are assertive and stubborn and more to the point, who think that they are the customer, but what was unfortunate in this case, and why I’m writing about it at all, was that with each change they made, the website became more standard, more typical, more like other websites.
-The final product which stood the test of time and was in service for them over a 10 year lifespan did a good job of fending off bargain hunters, but without exception, every change we made lowered the asking price.
-We had designed a website matched to their desired price point.
-They made edits that resulted in an undershoot.
+This process is to be expected sometimes with clients who are assertive and stubborn, but what was unfortunate in this case, and why I’m writing about it at all, was that with each change they made, the website became more standard, more typical, more like other sites.
+The final built website is still not likely to attract any bargain hunters, but without exception, every change lowered the asking price.

-To add some detail into what connects design and price point, common and familiar designs indicate accessibility and an appeal to popular taste.
-They convey value and usefulness, but not high price.
-This business needed to speak to those with uncommon taste and extraordinarily high standards, so these compromises were pushing the designs in the wrong direction.
-A more standardized design implies a uniformity of service and perhaps, ease of use, but not high-end, high-touch service, which is what they prided themselves on.
-So in the confusion of who was the customer, and their substituting themselves—the guys in the decision room—for the customer, their taste in web design was leading the charge even though it was more middling than their actual customers.
-So instead of trusting us to meet the expectations of their customers, they overrode our advice, driving the offer price lower in the process.
+Common and familiar designs indicate accessibility and an appeal to common taste.
+This business needs to speak to those with uncommon taste so these compromises were all in the wrong direction.
+A standardized design implies a uniformity of service and perhaps, ease of use, but not high-end, high-touch service, which is what they offer.
+So it turns out that their taste in web design was more middling than their brand position, and instead of trusting us on this, they chose to overrule our advice.

-…and Toyota.
-The higher-end Lexus brand is almost all grays and blacks and uses a much more muted color palette and a simpler design.
-By comparison, the more mass-targeted Toyota Corolla page uses brighter colors and a slightly more cluttered design.
+To illustrate this point without bringing up this client as an example, here are a pair of websites for brands everyone is familiar with: Lexus and Toyota.
+The high-end Lexus brand is almost all grays and blacks and uses a much more muted color palette and a simpler design.
+By comparison, the more mass-targeted Toyota Corolla page uses a wider variety of colors (gray, red, green, yellow) and a slightly messier, more cluttered design.
 Less is more—more expensive that is.
 The same principle applies nearly universally.

-It did not, however, do all that it might have done—elevate their brand to exactly match their self-perception as an ultra high-end purveyor of their service.
+It will not, however, do what it might have done—elevate their brand to exactly match their self-perception as an ultra high-end purveyor of their service.
 This is too bad.

 Leave a Reply